How does the drug interact with Edicord 40 mg Injection:

 How to manage the interaction:

-Although taking Edicord 40 mg Injection and ceritinib together can cause an interaction, but it can be taken together if prescribed by a doctor.
-However, consult your doctor if you experience swelling, high blood pressure, high blood glucose, muscle weakness, depression, acne, thinning skin, stretch marks, easy bruising, bone density loss, eye problems, menstrual irregularities, excessive growth of facial or body hair, and abnormal distribution of body fat, especially in the face, neck, back, and waist.
-Do not discontinue any medications without consulting a doctor.
+Although taking Ketoconazole and Edicord 40 mg Injection together can result in an interaction, it can be taken if a doctor has prescribed it.
+However, if you experience any of the symptoms such as swelling, weight gain, high blood pressure, high blood sugar, muscle weakness, depression, acne, thinning skin, stretch marks, easy bruising, bone density loss, cataracts(blurred vision), irregular menstruation, excessive facial or body hair growth, abnormal body fat distribution, especially in the face, neck, back, and waist, decreased ability to fight infections, or a severe asthma attack, consult a doctor.
+Without consulting a doctor, never stop taking any drugs.